Made by Hand – Heritage Crafts & Skills

 Did you know that many heritage crafts are at risk of being lost forever?

-Join us as we explore heritage crafts & skills from past to present and learn about how we can conserve these skills for our future.
+Join us for our third annual Heritage Crafts event, as we explore heritage crafts & skills from past to present and learn about how we can conserve these skills for our future.

 Over the weekend we will be demonstrating some of the many rural crafts and skills practiced at the Museum alongside visiting members of the Heritage Craft Association, who will showcase crafts from the Red List of Historic Endangered Crafts.